amirmasoud/static-amirmasoud/content/arts-welcome.md

-My alternative life is to be content creator who lives his own life and has his own 1-person bussiness.
+My alternative life is to be content creator who lives his own tiny life and has his own 1-person bussiness.